“Success in any endeavor is directly proportional to how well the people who are involved in it get along with each other.“ —Dr. William Glassier

 These contributions come in a wide range of levels of responsibility.
 Being a steering committee member (more on that shortly) who helps make executive decisions on the functioning of the class requires a larger commitment and more responsibility than, say, watering the plants.
 Nevertheless, having every student contribute to the good of the group enhances the sense of belonging and ownership that is so important in building community.

 In many traditional classrooms, socializing is seen as a distraction from learning.
-This diagram expresses an all-too-common response to the natural desire of students to talk to each other.
+The diagram below expresses an all-too-common response to the natural desire of students to talk to each other.

 The rigid separation of these two domains is unnatural and deeply counterproductive.
 Maintaining it requires endless vigilance on the part of the teacher and lends itself to unnecessary power struggles.
 These are teenagers, after all, and socializing is, for most of them, a very high priority.
 Fighting it can often feel like trying to hold back the tide.
 Fortunately, relinquishing that struggle will actually improve learning.